 At the GovLab we are big proponents of evidence-based decision making.
 However, if the evidence is insufficient, or if it is applied incorrectly, these decisions can have very harming effects.
 In the US, African Americans represent 13% of the population yet represent 37% of the prison population.
 Sixty percent (60%) of black male high school dropouts […]

 Please find below the latest installment of the GovLab Index on Internet Governance, inspired by the Harper’s Index.
-“Internet Governance — Code” is part of a series of Indexes that focus on the five main areas within Internet Governance: access, content, code, trust, and trade.
-This edition focuses on the IPv4 to IPv6 transition and the […]
+“Internet Governance — Trust” is part of a series of Indexes that focus on the five main areas within Internet Governance: access, content, code, trust, and trade.
+This edition on Trust examines cybercrime, cybersecurity and preparedness.
+Previous installments […]

 Highlights from this week’s Internet governance SCAN: The International Telecommunications Union (ITU) is currently holding its Plenipotentiary Meeting in Busan, South Korea.
 See the live webcast here.
 The ITU meeting will be held from October 20 – November 7; topics of significance include ITU’s role in Internet governance and cybersecurity, ITU’s constitution and transparency, and the selection of a new Secretary-General for the ITU.

 An expert system approach to knowledge management and expertise sharing Generally speaking, crowdsourcing is the process in which an individual, an institution, or an organization proposes to another group of individuals the voluntary undertaking of a participative online activity.
 Through crowdsourcing governments and organizations have effectively leveraged the collective intelligence of online communities to serve […]